Known by its acronym as ST, it is a genetic disorder caused by an X chromosome’s partial or complete absence.

 On the other hand, it is also known that several genes on the Lyon X chromosome escape total inactivation and are necessary for the female phenotype.

-Therefore, Turner syndrome is suspected to be due to the absence (in part or in full) of these genes, which must be present in double doses in normal women.
+Therefore, Turner syndrome is suspected to be due to the absence (in part or whole) of these genes, which must be present in double doses in ordinary women.

-These genes include SHOX (short-statute homeobox) in the pseudo-autosomal region of the X chromosome, which may be responsible for growth retardation and skeletal defects, such as sunken ears, arched palate, damaged knees, and high angle loading. (abnormal outward angulation of the elbows).
+These genes include SHOX (short-statute homeobox) in the pseudoautosomal region of the X chromosome, which may be responsible for growth retardation and skeletal defects, such as open ears, arched palate, damaged knees, and high angle loading. (abnormal outward angulation of the elbows).

 Another phenomenon called genomic imprinting may be responsible for some features of Turner syndrome.
 The expression of an imprinted gene depends on which parent originated, be it maternal or paternal.

-Some studies have shown that girls with Turner syndrome in whom the only X chromosome came from the mother had greater cognitive impairment, possibly due to abnormal development of the temporal and occipital lobes of the brain.
+Some studies have shown that girls with Turner syndrome in whom the only X chromosome came from the mother had more significant cognitive impairment, possibly due to abnormal development of the temporal and occipital lobes of the brain.

 However, others have contradicted this, and this area needs more research.